 What is a small business?

-A small business is a privately owned company in the form of a sole proprietorship, partnership, or corporation.
+A small business is a privately owned company.
+They can be in the form of a sole proprietorship, partnership, or corporation.
 Typically, a small business has fewer employees, ranging between 100 and 1500, depending on the industry.
 In the United States, the small business administration (S.B.A.) provides a set of standards that defines a small business.
 These include:

-- Must be a for-profit business of any other legal business structure
+- Have to be a for-profit business of any other legal business structure

-- Must not be nationally dominant in its industry of operation
+- Cannot be nationally dominant in its industry of operation

 - Must be physically located and run its operations within U.S territories